Give us this day, June 13, our daily Elvis

 2010 Actor: Granddaughter Riley Keough

 Businessman (Jimmy Dean Sausage)/singer (P.T.
 109, Big Bad John)/actor (J.J.
 Starbuck, Daniel Boone, Diamonds Are Forever)/television host (The Jimmy Dean Show)/radio host (Town and Country Time)/Country Music Hall of Famer Jimmy Dean died at age 81.
+Along with placing eight songs on Billboard’s Top 40 between 1958 and 1976, Dean was also elected to the Country Music Hall of Fame in February, 2010.
 His remains are entombed in a 9-foot-tall piano-shaped mausoleum overlooking the James River on the grounds of his Virginia estate.
 Borrowing from the lyrics of his biggest hit single, “Big Bad John,” Dean’s epitaph reads “Here Lies One Hell of a Man.”

 The Beach Boys‘ first album of all-new material since 1992, “That’s Why God Made the Radio”, raced up the Billboard 200 chart to number 3.
 Their span of Billboard Top Ten LPs stretched to 49 years and one week since they first graced the chart with “Surfin’ U.S.A.” the week of June 15, 1963.